 All the students belong to these countries require a visa to study in Germany.*

 The German study visa process starts only after you have received your admission letter.
 You cannot apply for a visa without a university admission or offer letter.

 Find a German university to obtain the admission letter.
 You can find German universities on Daad and uni-assist portal.
 Immediately start your visa process right after getting the admission letter.

 Education is free in Germany but you require a scholarship, sponsor letter or blocked account to afford living expenses.
 You cannot get a study visa from the German embassy without showing one of these financing options.
 A blocked is one of the most famous and easy option to show financial strength.
 You can open a blocked account in one of the following banks:

 - Deutsche Bank

-After opening a blocked account you have to deposit 10,332 euros in it.
+After opening a blocked account you have to deposit 11,208 euros into it.
 You can say that this amount is a security deposit of your first year living expenses in Germany.

 The amount you transfer will be blocked for one year and cannot be taken out all at once.
 Instead, you can withdraw only 853 euros per month from your account

 The process to get a visa to study in Germany: